catMeooww/Crafty-Hub/README.md

 # Crafty-Hub
   A Place to share Crafty Topics!
+## Read some Crafty Forums
+  See forums in the website, comment and give diamonds to the ones you like!
+  - Surface Hub: Only Verified Topics;
+  - Nether Hub: All Forums;
-## Create your forums or read other forums
+## Share your Topics
-Create an account to create forums of what do you want and comments in your favorite forums!
+  Create an account to comment in people forums and to create you Own Crafty Forums!
-Surface Hub: Verified Ones;
-Nether Hub: All Forums;
+  - Start by creating your forum
+  - Add texts, images and links to make it good
+  - Send it and start talking in your Crafty Topic
 ## Searching Forums
   In the search tab you can search for topics do you like!
-You can search by the Forum Name, Forum ID and by the creator.
+  - Search by the name of a topic
+  - Search by it ID
+  - Search by your favorite creators
+## New Updates
+  New updates are coming!
+See the news and suggest ideas in the Forum "Whats your Opnion?" "-Nx6KXPfnhjo81aVdKMT"!